11 Things You Can’t Do at Tokyo Disneyland

 Tokyo Disney Resort does have the Disney Premier Access, Standby Pass, and Entry Request available in the app, but you don’t have to worry about Genie+ or Lightning Lane.
 It doesn’t exist in Japan.

 The Disney Parks in Japan don’t have FastPass anymore, and I don’t think it’ll come back.

 Starbucks in the Parks

-Sadly, you’re unable to get your Starbucks inside Tokyo Disneyland or Tokyo DisneySea.
-This also means the “Been There” mugs don’t exist in Japan.
+Sadly, you cannot get your Starbucks inside Tokyo Disneyland or Tokyo DisneySea.
+This also means the “Been There” Disney mugs don’t exist in Japan.

-With that said, there is two Starbucks right inside Ikspiari at Tokyo Disney Resort.
+That said, two Starbucks are inside Ikspiari at Tokyo Disney Resort.
 Ikspiari is Japan’s version of Disney Springs or Downtown Disney.